HBO Max is there for you — with every episode of Friends, Big Bang Theory, Game of Thrones, The Sopranos and more.

 HBO Max shows

 Well, obviously, HBO Max content starts with HBO's shows and movies.
 It's right there in the name.
-That includes popular titles like Game of Thrones, Westworld, Succession, The Sopranos, Sex and the City, Barry, Veep, etc.
+That includes popular titles like Game of Thrones, Westworld, The Sopranos, Sex and the City, Barry, Veep, etc. We're more than excited to watch Succession season 3 episode 6, so check out our preview there.

 As for the upcoming Game of Thrones Prequel: House of The Dragon?
 That’s going to be on regular HBO, but HBO Max users will get it, too.
 Plus expect TV shows from the libraries of CNN, TNT, TBS, truTV, Cartoon Network, Adult Swim, Looney Tunes.